Skip to main content

 Ideal Physician Recruitment Timeline

 If you can confidently answer “yes” to the questions above, your organization is well prepared to execute the following ideal physician recruitment timeline.
 Of course, this assumes that the candidate is also motivated to move quickly, which may or may not be the case.
-The following ideal physician recruitment timeline serves as a benchmark for which to strive.
+Once a candidate applies, strive for the following timeline.

-Total timeline: 9 weeks / 2-3 months
+Total timeline: Nine weeks / two to three months

 Physician recruitment metrics reveal actionable insights to improve your organization’s recruitment processes.
 At Jackson Physician Search, we analyze data for thousands of searches nationwide to develop physician recruitment benchmarks and identify trends that inform our recruitment strategy for each client.
 Reach out today to learn more about our process and discover how we identify physicians who will fit, succeed, and stay with your organization.